twhtanghk/sails.form/README.md

 ```

 ## Extend renderer to generate html for different front end platform
-see [ionic1.coffee](ionic1.coffee) to implement formTemplate, fieldTemplate, and fsTemplate
+see [ionic1.coffee](ionic1.coffee) to implement formTemplate, fieldTemplate, fieldValidTemplate and fsTemplate

 ## Sample
 ```